This shallow bowl has an uneven rim and an extra rim coil, typical of Nampeyo’s work.

 The linear elements that form this base of the design have motifs that are generally characteristic of Nampeyo: linear tails and two “window pane” depictions.
 Below these is a solid black line and a red area interrupted by an unpainted curved hill.
 I have argued (vase 2013-03) that the windowpane design is particularly characteristic of Nampeyo’s work and can be used as an identifying marker.

 While I still believe this to be true, I think that on bowl 2014-13 we are seeing Annie painting in the style of her mother and adopting her designs.
 Though the design elements may be characteristic of Nampeyo, the interrelation of these elements lacks her touch.
 For example, I have argued that “the use of color to integrate design elements” is characteristic of Nampeyo’s mature work.
-(Appendix B and C.) Such integration is not seen on bowl 2014-13 and thus the curved elements seem simply sit on the red sections of the base.
-Similarly, the elements within the base do not have logic of pattern that is characteristic of Nampeyo’s work but are simply strung together, as with most Hop pottery.
+(Appendix B.) Such integration is not seen on bowl 2014-13 and thus the curved elements seem simply sit on the red sections of the base.
+Similarly, the elements within the base do not have logic of pattern that is characteristic of Nampeyo’s work but are simply strung together, as with most pottery made at Hopi.
 Annie painted this bowl.

-In his evaluation, Ed Wade reaches a similar conclusion:
+In his evaluation of the Adobe Gallery bowl, Ed Wade reaches a similar conclusion:

 “The bold openness of the painting and asymmetric infilling of the negative motifs is more characteristic of the hand of Annie than her mother, although in early works such as this it is difficult to be absolutely certain of who of the mother-daughter team assumed the role of designer or sculptor.”